Naresh-Chaurasia/connect2naresh/content/docs/books/steal-artist.md

 ---
-title: "Steal Like An Artist"
+title: "✔ Steal Like An Artist"
 description: "Guides lead a user through a specific task they want to accomplish, often with a sequence of steps."
 summary: ""
 date: 2023-09-07T16:04:48+02:00